-As of June 30, 2018, the Company has devoted substantially all of its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
+As of September 30, 2018, the Company has devoted substantially all of its efforts to product development, raising capital, and building infrastructure and has not realized revenues from its planned principal operations.
 The Company has incurred operating losses since inception.
-As of June 30, 2018, the Company had an accumulated deficit of \$122.8 million.
+As of September 30, 2018, the Company had an accumulated deficit of \$131.9 million.
 The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues the development and commercialization of its product candidates and works to develop additional product candidates through research and development programs.
-At June 30, 2018, the Company had cash, cash equivalents and short-term investments of \$53.4 million.
+At September 30, 2018, the Company had cash, cash equivalents and short-term investments of \$47.2 million.
 Based on the Company's current business plan, management believes that existing cash, cash equivalents and short-term investments will be sufficient to fund the Company's obligations for at least 12 months after the release date of these condensed consolidated financial statements.
 The completion of the private placement of the Company's ability to continue as a going concern which existed at the reporting date of the December 31, 2017 consolidated financial statements.

-The Company plans to continue to fund its losses from operations through cash, cash equivalents and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC in March 2017 for the purchase of up to \$21.0 million of the Company's common stock over a 30-month period and/or the at-the-market equity offering sales agreement the Company entered into with Stifel, Nicolaus & Company, Incorporated in February 2016 for the sale of up to \$25.0 million of the Company's common stock, of which approximately \$21.5 million remains available for sale subject to limitations on the amount of securities the Company may sell under its effective registration statement on Form S-3 within any 12 month period.
+The Company plans to continue to fund its losses from operations through cash, cash equivalents and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC in March 2017 for the purchase of up to \$21.0 million of the Company's common stock over a 30-month period and/or the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with JonesTrading Institutional Services LLC (JonesTrading) in September 2018, pursuant to which the Company may sell, at its option, up to an aggregate of \$11.6 million of the Company's common stock, all of which remains available for sale.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
 Even if the Company raises additional capital, it may also be required to modify, delay or abandon some of its plans which could have a material adverse effect on the Company's business, operating results and financial condition and the Company's ability to achieve its intended business objectives.
 Any of these actions could materially harm the Company's business, results of operations and future prospects.